qqq-wisc/qqq-wisc.github.io/asplos25-tutorial.markdown

 Our approach uses a reduction to MaxSAT and a "circuit slicing" technique to find better solutions than existing heuristic-based approaches while scaling better than existing constraint-based approaches.

 [Dependency-Aware Compilation for Quantum Surface Code Architectures](files/oopsla25.pdf).
-In this paper OOPSLA '25 paper, we turn to the qubit mapping and routing problem for fault-tolerant quantum devices.
+In this OOPSLA '25 paper, we turn to the qubit mapping and routing problem for fault-tolerant quantum devices.
 We solve this problem by exploiting the dependency structure of circuit operations to formulate discrete optimization problems that can be approximated via simulated annealing.

 [Synthesizing Quantum-Circuit Optimizers](files/pldi23.pdf).